sugym/CausCor/README.md

 "CausCor" is an R package for correlation analysis to estimate causality.
 Particularly, it is useful for detecting the metabolites that would be altered by the gut bacteria.

 ## Installation
-Causcor can be installed from CRAN,
+CausCor can be installed from CRAN,
 ``` r
 # From CRAN
 install.packages("CausCor")